-Calendar Systems > Part 5 - Modern Gregorian Calendar
+Calendar Systems Part 5 - Development of our Modern Calendar

 The search for a solution began during the reign of Pope Paul III (1534-49) when he began consulting with several astronomers, including the Jesuit Christopher Clavius (1537–1612).
 Work continued during the aforementioned Council of Trent (called by Paul III), particularly during the time of Pope Pius V (1559-65).
 When Gregory XIII was elected pope in 1572, he commissioned a group led by Clavius to examine all of the suggested solutions offered during the previous years.
 After a thorough investigation, the commission recommended Clavius’ solution that was built upon the work of Luigo Lilio (~1510-1576), an Italian doctor and astronomer.